Aero Virgin Islands: Key people

-Joseph A. Cranston is listed as general manager in the manual issued on March 21, 1978.
+Joseph A. Cranston founded the airline and is listed as general manager in the manual issued on March 21, 1978.
 Mark K. Odiorne was also one of founders, and he has since died.
 Mark was listed as vice president of maintenance.
 James H. Masters was director of operations in one the memos dated March 1980.
 He was born on the island of St. Croix and grew up on that island.
 For a short period of time during 1982–1983, Melvin R. Mann (formerly with Peat Marwick Mitchell CPAs in Miami) served as financial VP.
 Reuben B. Wheatley was the president of Aero Virgin Islands Corp. from the beginning to the end of the airline.